I need to know how to lose 20 pounds in 3 months – Now!

 I imagine you have wanted to get into better shape for a long time now.
 For many people, each year after the age of 25 means additional pounds, and they add up.

 The average American will gain about one pound of additional weight each year from age 25, or 35 additional pounds by the age of 60; because we typically also lose about a half pound of bone and muscle mass each year – unless we are physically active.
 If not, our body fat is increasing by 1.5 pounds each year from 25 to 60, or more than 50 pounds of fat over 35 years.1)https://www.sharecare.com/health/weight-loss/how-much-weight-person-gain-lifetime

 You want to get healthier and fitter, but, you have no idea where to begin.
 Is there a ‘recipe’ for improving your health and fitness?
 I believe the answer is yes, and it is not as complicated as you think.
 No matter what shape you are in now, do not give up.

 It is never too late to get back into shape, no matter what your age.

-Whether you are a beginner in fitness, or a former athlete,along the way of life, many of us put on 20, 30, 50 or more pounds and have no clue how to lose the weight and get back into shape.
+Whether you are a beginner in fitness, or a former athlete, along the way of life, many of us put on 20, 30, 50 or more pounds over the years.
+And we have no clue how to lose the weight, melt the belly fat and get back into shape.